mqless/mqless.github.io/_docs/part-3.md

 ## Introduction

-In this part of the guide we will create the device group actor.
+In this part of the guide, we will create the device group actor.
-Device group is a collection of multiple devices, usually represent a home.
+A Device group is a collection of multiple devices,that usually represent a home.
 Device group actor main job is to query all of the devices in the group and return the list of temperatures to the user.
-In order to do that the actor first need to know which devices are part of the group, so a device first need to register with the device group.
+In order to do that the actor first needs to know which devices are part of the group, so a device first needs to register with the device group.

 ## Register

-The registration protocol using MQLess is very simple, because actors in MQLess are always alive, we don't really need to create the device actor, we only need to add the new device id to the list of devices managed by the group.
+The registration protocol using MQLess is very simple because actors in MQLess are always alive, we don't really need to create the device actor, we only need to add the new device id to the list of devices managed by the group.

 Following is the code for `src/device-group.js`: